 The curcumin in turmeric is hard for your dog to absorb because it’s not soluble in water.
 Combining it with an oil such as coconut oil will increase absorption.

 Here are the ingredients you’ll need and directions for making your own Golden paste:

 - 1/2 cup organic turmeric powder (make sure it’s organic so it contains lots of curcumin and is free of pesticides)

-- You can also add 1 1/2 tsp freshly ground pepper to increase its absorption
+- You can also add 1 1/2 tsp fresh ground pepper to increase its absorption

-- Small dogs should start with about 1/4 teaspoon per day
+- Small dogs can start with about 1/4 teaspoon per day

 - Medium dogs can start with 1/2 teaspoon per day

 - Large dogs can start with 3/4 teaspoon per day

 - Giant dogs can start with 1 teaspoon per day